Electric and utility bill assistance programs New Jersey.

 Customers of New Jersey utility companies can take advantage of several different energy and heating bill assistance programs.
 There are also several other resources and services that are offered to eligible customers by the federal government in the form of grants to pay utility bills.
 There are also New Jersey state government.
 Qualified low income and elderly families in the state can apply for grants and financial assistance to help them pay their utility bills or turn the electricity back on.
 Get information below on all the different assistance programs and methods that can provide help with bills.

 AmeriGas - This is the states and nation’s largest propane provider.
 Customers can receive help with their bills from programs such as LIHEAP (low income home energy assistance program).
-Other payment programs are supported as well, including prepayments and guaranteed rates on your propane.
+Other payment programs are supported as well, including prepayments and guaranteed rates on your propane for the winter months.
 More details.

 Atlantic City Electric - Assistance programs are in place for both low and moderate income customers.
 One of the primary programs offered is TRUE, or Temporarily Relief for Utility Expense.
 However several other crisis programs can help pay utility and electric bills.
 Click here for more information on financial help from Atlantic City Electric.

 New Jersey Comfort Partners is a conservation program.
 It is a residential low-income program provided to state residents by Jersey Central Power & Light, PSE&G, Atlantic City Electric (Conectiv), Rockland Electric Company, New Jersey Natural Gas, South Jersey Gas and also Elizabethtown Gas through the Societal Benefits Charge created under New Jersey's restructuring legislation.